 Once Dr Wolfe has lifted the flap, the Wavelight EX500 excimer laser will precisely reshape the cornea by applying a customised, computer-generated pattern to permanently reshape your cornea.
 The laser time is usually between 5 and 15 seconds per eye, depending on the degree of correction required.

 The flap is then precisely repositioned but there are no stitches required to hold it in place.
-You will be given a pair of protective goggles to wear to shield your eyes from accidental knocks or bumps as they heal.
+You will be provided with a pair of eye shields to wear for the next four night to protect your eyes from accidental rubbing during your sleep.

 Your eyes will examined before you leave VISTAeyes and then we recommend you head home and have some time to relax.
 You will need to arrange for someone to drive you home.